tavapps/MatFlix/README.md

 This project is available under the [BSD 2-Clause “Simplified” License](http://www.opensource.org/licenses/BSD-2-Clause):

-Copyright (c) 2018, Matheus Tavares <https://github.com/matheustavaresdev/>
+Copyright (c) 2018, Matheus Tavares / TavApps <https://github.com/tavapps/>
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: